xpcovertech/pipo_exercise/README.md

 python3 app.py
 ```

-Open your browser and type:
+Open your browser and type in the address bar:
 ```url
 http://127.0.0.1:5000/
 ```

+Voilá!

 To log in as: